aandrew-me/tgpt/README.md

 # Installation ⏬

-## Download for Linux 🐧 or Mac 🍎 with this one line
+## Download for GNU/Linux 🐧 or MacOS 🍎 with this one line
 ```
 curl -sSL https://raw.githubusercontent.com/aandrew-me/tgpt/main/install | bash
 ```